writefreely/documentation/admin/config.md

 ## Email

 Configure the `[email]` section to enable password resets and other email-based functionality.
-Today, WriteFreely only supports Mailgun as a sending provider.
+Today, WriteFreely only supports [Mailgun](https://mailgun.com) as a sending provider.

 | Field             | Description                | Example value      |
 |-------------------|----------------------------|--------------------|
 | `domain`          | Domain to send emails from | writeasletters.com |
 | `mailgun_private` | Mailgun private key        | _key-..._          |

+With both configuration values set, your instance will have the following email-based functionality automatically enabled:

+* **Forgot Password functionality**.
+Users will find a link on the _login_ page that allows them to reset their password via email.
+* **Email subscriptions / newsletters**.
+Blog authors can optionally let readers subscribe to their blog posts via email, and optionally supply an email address where readers can privately reply.
+Authors will also have access to their subscribers list.

 ## OAuth